 Originally the term “playbook” comes from sports lingo.
 It’s a term that is often used in American Football.
 It’s a document in which the strategy and the different tactics of a team are described.

 In an ABM playbook you describe exactly how you can ensure a successful rollout of your ABM programme.
-It is a guide for how-to-do account-based marketing within your company.
+Furthermore, it is a guide for how-to-do account-based marketing within your company.

 The advantages of an ABM playbook